 Scenario planning is the process of identifying multiple possible outcomes and developing appropriate response plans to each one.
 This approach is especially helpful in cases where external factors present considerable uncertainty.

 As part of your strategic planning, consider how you would continue to pursue your vision if various events unfolded.
 Develop your plan with the flexibility necessary to adapt if undesirable outcomes come to pass.
+Using a tool like Workfront Scenario Planner can help you plan effectively and respond to market shifts with speed.

 Ask, “what if?”